 Discover new discounts and find out how your rates change once you hit your dirty 30s

-Leaving your 20s behind is a pretty big milestone—mostly because there's a lot of change coming your way.
-While some see it as a mid-life crisis, others consider your "dirty 30s" an exciting time.
-At this age, most people tend to get married, buy a home, and start a family.
-And from our perspective here at The Zebra, your 30s represent a significant change in the partnership with your insurance company.
-So, while you can't eat pizza for every meal anymore, insurance companies tend to favor older, more experienced clients.
-Let's examine some of these benefits.
+Leaving your 20s behind is a big milestone: it means there's a lot of change coming your way.
+While some see a mid-life crisis on the horizon during their fourth decade, others consider their 30s a promising time.
+At this age, many people get married, buy a home, and start a family.
+And from our perspective here at The Zebra, your 30s represent a significant step: a major change your relationship with your insurance company.
+So, while you may not be able to eat pizza for every meal anymore, insurance companies will treat you preferentially.
+Let's examine some of the benefits of car insurance in your 30s.

 |Age Group||Avg.
 Annual Premium|